Kirsten Wind Tunnel

 Your generous donations enhance undergraduates' hands-on learning at UWAA facilities including the wind tunnels.
-Consider making a donation and click here.
+Consider making a donation to funds such as the James A. Weiberg Fund, Joseph F. Sutter Fund, or other programs that benefit the UW Dept. of Aeronautics And Astronautics.
+Click here.

 Kirsten Wind Tunnel